 Apart from mud you will also need waterproof clothing, an outdoor kitchen unit, containers, pans and pots for mixing, as well as kitchen utensils.
 For decorating mud pies, herbs, flower petals and grass can be roped in.

-With pallets! more here: 25 Ideas to Recycle Pallets in Kids Pallet Playhouses, Huts or Cabins
+With pallets, it only miss a little pallet bar! more here: 25 Ideas to Recycle Pallets in Kids Pallet Playhouses, Huts or Cabins

 - Made with heat-treated, stained cedar wood and rust-resistant hardware